 You might notice that we are referring to several instance variables that we have not declared yet.
 Let's add those within the UserBrowserComponent Class too, above the constructor.

 '''

 private showGrid: boolean = false;

 private columnMetaData: any = null;

 private unfilteredRows: any = null;

 private rows: any = null;

 private selectedRows: any[];

 private query: string;

 private error_msg: any;

 private url: string;

-private filter:any;

 '''